A rash of children's parties

 And let's face it: it is the mums.

-Dads absent themselves from the process altogether
+Dads absent themselves from the process

 Or in a nod to marital harmony,